kt3k/cell/README.md

 ## Using Cell directly from the browser

-The below example shows how you can use `cell` directly in the browsers.
+You can import directly from `https://kt3k.github.io/cell/dist.min.js` to try cell in the browser.

 ```html
 <script type="module">